svecosystem/runed/sites/docs/content/index.md

 ## Next Steps

-Start using WithRunes in your Svelte app by following the [Getting Started](/docs/getting-started) guide.
+Start using Runed in your Svelte app by following the [Getting Started](/docs/getting-started) guide.
 If you have any questions or need help, feel free to ask in the [Discord](https://discord.gg/hbAGu6akVy)!